 I am a local community leader and Extension Educator for Purdue University Cooperative Extension Service.

-As a candidate for State House Representative, I am running to represent a balanced and pragmatic choice for District 24 where partisanship politics has dominated, unopposed by the Democratic party, for the past two elections.
+As a candidate for State House Representative, I am running to represent a balanced and pragmatic choice for District 24 where partisan politics has dominated for the past two elections.

 In my role as a professional educator, it has been my job for the past 10 years to listen to the needs of local communities and collaborate across strong, opposing opinions to find the best path forward.
 I am also well known as an independent thinker, leader, collaborator, thoughtful listener and problem solver in my community leadership roles as a board member for the Carmel Clay Parks Foundation, founding member of the Carmel Kiwanis Club and the Current Vice-President for the Indiana affiliate of the National Extension Association of Family and Consumer Sciences.